jredrejo/web2py.test/README.md

 IMPORTANT: I recommend you working with virtualenv to give you more freedom.
 It's not required, but strongly recommended.

-The very basic procedure is:
+The procedure to run tests present for this application is:

 1. create a new virtualenv.
 Let's call it web2py.test
-1. cd web2py.test
+1. $ cd web2py.test
-1. source bin/activate
+1. $ source bin/activate
-1. pip install pytest (it will install py.test just in your virtualenv)
+1. $ pip install pytest (it will install py.test just in your virtualenv)
 1. download web2py stable [2]
 1. unzip web2py to your web2py.test/web2py dir
 1. clone this repo to web2py.test/web2py/applications/people subdir
-1. cd web2py (you must be in web2py root directory to run tests)
+1. $ cd web2py (you must be in web2py root directory to run tests)
+1. $ python web2py.py -a my_password --nogui &
-1. py.test -x -v -s applications/people/tests
+1. $ py.test -x -v -s applications/people/tests

 Voilà!